Urban Survival Skills: How To Survive In A Broken World

 You can choose landmarks, schools, or someone else’s house (if you trust them).

-OK, this is the next big decision you need to make.
+OK, this is the next big decision you must make.

-When you get home, check the news and talk to your neighbors to gather more information on the situation.
+When you get home, check the news and talk to your neighbors to gather more information.

 There are some considerations to take into account: